deityx/CMSIS_3_Freescale/README.md

 # CMSIS_3_Freescale
-CMSIS 3 support for all Freescale MCUs
+CMSIS 3 headers for all known Freescale MCUs

+NOTES:
+        This archive contains header files only.
+        This archive does not contain any code to use the hardware.